topikachu/ev3dev/Using-Motors-Run-Forever.md

 ### <a name="TachoMotorSpeedSetpoint"/>Tacho Motor `speed_setpoint`

 The `speed_setpoint` attribute can range from -100 to +100, values outside this range result in an error when you try to write.
+As mentioned in the [Using Motors](https://github.com/mindboards/ev3dev/wiki/Using-Motors) wiki page, the `speed_setpoint` does not actually represent the speed of the motor.
+Think of it more in terms of a percentage of the theoretical maximum speed.

 Here's an example of valid and invalid writes to the `speed_setpoint` attribute:

 ```
 user@ev3dev:~$ echo -10 > /sys/class/tacho-motor/outB:motor:tacho/speed_setpoint